 Pronouns: he/him

 I am the temporary office administrative assistant and a counseling intern for Open Doors Counseling Center.
-I am getting my masters at Lindsey Wilson College’s School of Professional Counseling and will be graduating in December 2024.
+I am getting my Master’s degree at Lindsey Wilson College’s School of Professional Counseling and will be graduating in December 2024.
 I am thrilled to be a part of this team, and here to support staff and clients alike in any way I can.

 Corey/Corabelle Hall, MS